 Hunter Holland History Endowed Scholarship.
-This scholarship is awarded to an incoming freshman honors student who intends to major in history.
-It is automatically renewable for four years.
+This scholarship is awarded to students majoring in history.
+It is automatically renewable for up to four years.

 Other scholarships.
 The Ruth Barr McDaniel Endowed Scholarship is awarded to a history major actively engaged with the McWhiney History Education Group.
 It is given on an annual basis, as is the Maxine Durrett Earl Charitable Foundation Scholarship, which goes to a history major from Garza County or the surrounding area.
 The Susan M. Evans and J.L. and Virginia Rhoades scholarships rotate each year between the history and political science departments.